 Are you acquiring your certificates from a certificate authority other than Let’s Encrypt?
-Now you can block Let’s Encrypt and certificate authorities other than the ones you actually have a relationship with from misissuing certificates for your domain.
+Now you can block Let’s Encrypt and certificate authorities other than the ones you’ve a relationship with from misissuing certificates for your domain.
 All it takes are a few extra DNS records.

 As an additional security measure, Let’s Encrypt will also check and verify any CAA records for the domain stored in DNS.
 CAA, or certificate authority authorization records, are a set of instructions specifically for CAs that can be used to grant exclusive issuance permissions to one or more CAs.